Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Browns stats and trends

-- In Cleveland's 11 games this season, it has five wins against the spread.
+- Cleveland has played 11 games, with five wins against the spread.

-- The Browns have been underdogs by 4 points or more once this season and covered the spread.
+- The Browns covered the spread in their only game when underdogs by 4 points or more.

-- Cleveland has gone over the point total in 54.5% of its opportunities this season (six times over 11 games with a set point total).
+- Cleveland's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Cleveland is 3-2 against the spread and 3-2 overall in games when it puts up more than 23.0 points.
+- When Cleveland puts up more than 23.0 points, it is 3-2 against the spread and 3-2 overall.

-- In games that Cleveland amasses over 369.7 yards, the team is 3-1 against the spread and 2-2 overall.
+- Cleveland is 3-1 against the spread and 2-2 overall when the team picks up over 369.7 yards.

-- The Browns have turned the ball over 11 times this season, three more turnovers than the Ravens have forced (8).
+- The Browns have turned the ball over three more times (11 total) than the Ravens have forced a turnover (8) this season.

 Home and road insights

-- Baltimore has two wins against the spread, and is 4-1 overall, at home this season.
+- Baltimore has covered the spread twice at home, and is 4-1 overall there, this season.

 - At home, as 4-point favorites or greater, the Ravens are winless ATS (0-3).

-- Cleveland is 2-3 overall, and 3-2 against the spread, on the road.
+- This season on the road, Cleveland is 3-2 against the spread and 2-3 overall.

-- In five road games this year, Cleveland has hit the over four times.
+- This year, in four of five away games Cleveland has gone over the total.

-- The average point total in Browns away games this season is 49.1 points, 3.1 more than this outing's over/under (46).
+- The average point total in Browns away games this season is 49.1 points, 3.1 more than this contest's over/under (46).

 Powered by Data Skrive.